SkoolNotes/Taproot/2020HIST201/KBWeightAgnosticNN.md

 > Networks in which the structure enables the task to be completed, not the weights, can be developed.

+## Finding WANNs

+Start with a small amount of network architectures then use NEAT on them

 ## So?